imperialwicket/hubot-asgard/README.md

 Until hubot-asgard is more mature, it's not going to be available via npm or github/hubot-scripts.
 None of the github/hubot-scripts use templates and this seems a little problematic; once the directory structure and more of the core functionality is final, I will get things in npm.

 Hubot-asgard requires 'eco' (>= 1.1.0) and 'async' (>= 0.2.9).
 I'm not doing anything cutting edge, and it will probably work with older versions, but I have not tested them.
+Asgard-launcher is bundled here, and it requires 'aws-sdk' (>=1.5.0) to help with launching and managing the Asgard instance and supporting AWS objects.

-For now, you will need to add the src/scripts/asgard.coffee to your Hubot scripts and create the src/templates directory for Hubot.
+For now, you will need to add the src/scripts/asgard.coffee to your Hubot scripts (and optionally src/scripts/asgard-launcher.coffee) and create the src/templates directory for Hubot.
 Depending on your configuration, something like this might work:

     HUBOT_DIR=/path/to/hubot/
     cd ~